Leonard P. Stark

-Leonard Philip Stark (born July 5, 1969) is an American lawyer who serves as a United States circuit judge of the United States Court of Appeals for the Federal Circuit.
+Leonard Philip Stark (born 1969) is an American lawyer who serves as a United States circuit judge of the United States Court of Appeals for the Federal Circuit.
 He is a former United States district judge of the United States District Court for the District of Delaware and was a United States magistrate judge of the same district.

 Early life and education

-Stark was born on July 5, 1969, in Detroit, Michigan.
+Stark was born in 1969, in Detroit, Michigan.
 He earned a Bachelor of Arts and a Bachelor of Science in history and political science and a Master of Arts in history from the University of Delaware, all in 1991.
 Stark also earned a Doctor of Philosophy in politics from Magdalen College at the University of Oxford in 1993 as a Rhodes Scholar.
 In 1996, Stark earned a Juris Doctor from Yale Law School.

 Professional career

 From 1996 to 1997, Stark served as a law clerk for United States Court of Appeals for the Third Circuit Judge Walter King Stapleton.
 From 1997 to 2001, Stark was an associate with the Wilmington, Delaware office of the law firm Skadden, Arps, Slate, Meagher & Flom, where he specialized in corporate and securities law.
 From 2002 to 2007, Stark served as an assistant United States attorney in Wilmington, Delaware.
 Since 2016, he has been an adjunct professor of law at the University of Pennsylvania Carey Law School.